+Minor Spills

-• Minor Spills Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Wear protective clothing, impervious gloves and safety glasses.
-Shut off all possible sources of ignition and increase ventilation.
-Wipe up.
-If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
-Undamaged cans should be gathered and stowed safely.
+- Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Wear protective clothing, impervious gloves and safety glasses Shut off all possible sources of ignition and increase ventilation. - If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.

-Major Spills Clear area of personnel and more upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wers full body protective clothing with breathing apparatus.
-Prevent, by all means available, spillage from entering drains or water courses.
-Consider evacuation (or protect in place).
-No smoking, naked lights or ignition sources.
-Increase ventilation.
-Stop leak if safe to do so.
-Collect sourceable product into labelled containers for recycling.
-Collect sourceable product into labelled containers for recycling.
-Collect sourceable product into labelled containers for recycling.
-Collect sourceable product personal move upwind.
-After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
-I contamination of drains or waterways occurs, advise emergency services.
-Clear area of all unprotected personnel and move upwind.
-After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
-I contamination of drains or waterways occurs, advise emergency services.
-Clear area deil all unprotected personnel and move upwind.
-After Emergency Authority and advise them of the location and nature of hazard.
-May be violently or explosively reactive.
-Wear full body dotting with breathing apparatus.
-Prevent by any means available, spillage from entering drains and water-courses.
-Consider evacuation.
-Shut off all possible sources of liphtion and increase ventilation.
-No smoking or naked lights within area.
-Use extreme caution to pressure on valve; DO NOT attempt to operate damaged valve.
-Clear area dear until gas has dispersed.
-Fit went pipes.
-Release pressure under safe, controlled conditions Burn issuing gas at vent pipes.
-DO NOT enter confined space wher
+- Undamaged cans should be gathered and stowed safely. - Clear area of personnel and move upwind. - ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by all means available, spillage from entering drains or water courses - Consider evacuation (or protect in place). - No smoking, naked lights or ignition sources. - Increase ventilation. - Stop leak if safe to do so. - Water spray or fog may be used to disperse / absorb vapour - Contain or absorb spill with sand, earth or vermiculite - Collect recoverable product into labelled containers for recycling. - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains. - After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using. - If contamination of drains or waterways occurs, advise emergency services - Clear area of all unprotected personnel and move upwind. - Alert Emergency Authority and advise them of the location and nature of hazard. - May be violently or explosively reactive. - Wear full body clothing with breathing apparatus. - Prevent by any means available, spillage from entering drains and water-courses. - Consider evacuation. - Shut off all possible sources of ignition and increase ventilation. - No smoking or naked lights within area - Use extreme caution to prevent violent reaction. - Stop leak only if safe to so do. - Water spray or fog may be used to disperse vapour. - DO NOT enter confined space where gas may have collected. - Keep area clear until gas has dispersed.